 |

-Network Interface: In some homes, there may be a
+Network Interface: In some older homes, there may be a

 single Quad/CAT5 running from the Demarc box outside the house